 (click on each tab, to ensure you understand how to correctly select, collect and enter all data).

-3. Review the further information sections that follow on this page
+3. Review the further information sections that follow at the bttom of this page.

-You will be able to download and save your inputs/results for later uploading them to make further adjustments over time.
+You will be able to download and save your inputs & results for later uploading back into the app

 Body Optimisation Calculator